One of my favourite regions of the UK is North Devon, in South West England.

 Valley of the Rocks

-One of the best places to visit in North Devon is definitely the Valley of the Rocks, which is part of the South West Coast Path which I’d love to hike one day!
+One of my favourite things to do in North Devon is to visit the Valley of the Rocks, which is part of the South West Coast Path – which I’d love to hike one day!

 This is a wonderful walk that can be as short or as long as you like.
-For the views in the picture above, head right (East) along the path.
+For the views in the picture above, head right (East) along the path if coming from the carpark.

 Combe Martin is a popular holiday spot, with a gorgeous sheltered beach that is perfect for swimming, paddle boarding and kayaking.
 The village is perfectly situated to explore the surrounding areas of Exmoor and Ilfracombe and there is also a good selection of pubs, cafes, and restaurants.